 You may already have a listing but even if that’s the case it’s still worth heading over to google.com/business to cram in as much detail as you can.
 If you don’t already have a listing you’ll need to verify your details by waiting for a postcard to be sent out by Google with a PIN, so get on that straight away if you haven’t already.

 Key fields to fill in are your contact details, including contact telephone, physical address and email, along with website URL, operating hours and both primary and secondary categories to help describe your business.
 Take your time to drill down through all the many category options to find the two that are closest matched to your main service offering and don’t skip the secondary category just because you think the first one you picked sums it all up.
 You can effectively double the number of times you might show up in search results if you fully utilise both category options.

 Have you taken full advantage of other major business directories?

-Whilst Google My Business is certainly the biggest directory you can be featured in, there are plenty of others worth 15 minutes of your time to get set up.
+Whilst Google Business Profile is certainly the biggest directory you can be featured in, there are plenty of others worth 15 minutes of your time to get set up.
 Get yourself registered in Bing Places, Yahoo Local (now administered through Yext), Apple Maps Connect and the LinkedIn Company Directory.

 You ideally want to maximise the number of places people can find information on your company, be they on their iPhone, desktop computer or Android device.
 Every website you’re featured in also provides a valuable link back to your website so can’t be underestimated.